How To Give Your Audience Better Travel Stories + My Coron Trip

 This is what I find many of us storytellers try to avoid, not knowing this is what ultimately gives a story a pulse.
 Without your thick presence in your story, your story will hardly be felt.
 What others will see is only a narrative — an account of events.
 Storytelling is still an art.
 Of course, it is not necessary to get personal with your stories but art has nothing to do with what is necessary.
 It aims to reflect what is real.
 It wants you to show what you see.

 This is especially useful for personal brands.
 When you tell a story about a certain place, don’t just tell us where you’ve been.
 Tell us how it moved you.
 Show us what connected you to this place.
 Why was it everything you needed to experience?
-And if it’s not — still — why?
+And if it wasn't — still — why?
 What were you looking for?
 What was in your mind and heart?
 Lend us your lens and really make us see things through you.
-In this, you help us give the world a second look, and you help us see you in it.
+In this, you help us give the world a second look, and you help us see you.

 I hope these will give you more confidence in living and telling your stories.